-- Never bring any weapons, dangerous objects or weapon replicas on the school bus.
+- Never bring weapons, dangerous objects or weapon replicas on the school bus.

-- Walk away from the bus immediately after getting off.
+- Walk away from the bus immediately after exiting.

-- Wait for the driver’s thumbs-up signal before crossing in front of the bus.
+- Wait for the driver’s thumbs-up signal/wave before crossing in front of the bus.

-- Maintain a 10-foot separation between themselves and the bus.
+- Maintain 10 feet of separation from the bus.

-- Only be dropped off at their designated bus stops unless approved through the processes established at the student’s school.
+- Exit only at designated bus stops unless approved through school protocol.

 - Never walk behind the bus.

-Guidance for parents of prekindergarten, kindergarten and early childhood special education bus riders
+Additional guidance for prekindergarten, kindergarten and early childhood special education bus riders #

-- For safety purposes, students attending prekindergarten (Virginia Preschool Initiative, Head Start, and Title I prekindergarten) must carry the red backpack to and from school daily.
+- For safety purposes, students attending prekindergarten must carry the red backpack to and from school daily.
 There are no exceptions.

-- Prekindergarten, kindergarten and early childhood special education students may not under any circumstances wait for the school bus at the bus stop without the presence of a parent/guardian or authorized individual.
-Authorized individuals include a person whose name is listed on the student’s transportation plan AND/OR who presents a symbol/number identifier tag or a valid government issued picture ID/driver’s license.
+- Prekindergarten, kindergarten and early childhood special education students may not under any circumstances wait for the school bus at the bus stop without a parent/guardian or authorized individual.
+Authorized individuals include those who are listed on the student’s transportation plan and/or who present a symbol/number identifier tag or a valid government-issued picture ID/driver’s license.

 - Parents/guardians must have the symbol/number identifier with them at the stop to pick up the student.

-- In emergency situations, it is the parent/guardian’s responsibility to contact the school office to provide information regarding the nature of the emergency in relation to the prekindergarten, kindergarten or early childhood special education student.
-(Check with the school regarding their emergency policy.)
-The parent/guardian must provide the name of the individual who will pick up the student from school or meet the student at the bus stop.
+- In emergency situations, it is the parent/guardian’s responsibility to contact the school office to provide the name of the individual who will pick up the student from school or meet the student at the bus stop.
 They must present a valid picture ID.
 An updated emergency card may be required.
 Check with the school regarding their emergency procedures.